Alternative Careers for Registered Nurses: Finding Renewed Purpose

 Over the past few years, perhaps no job has been more challenging than being a nurse.
 It’s one of the most demanding careers: helping people overcome illnesses and injuries, communicating with families, working long shifts, and making important decisions every day with other people’s health in your hands.

 This has been especially true during the COVID-19 pandemic, in which hospitals were overfilled, nursing teams were understaffed, and the job was even more demanding.
 For all of the nursing professionals out there, we thank you and applaud you for your dedication, hard work, and unflinching commitment to helping those in need.

 Given these extraordinary circumstances, it’s easy to see why so many nursing professionals are feeling tired, overwhelmed, and burned out.
 If this is how to feel, you are not alone.

-If you’re feeling burned out, that’s okay.
+Whatever your goals are, the skills and experience you’ve learned thus far in your nursing career can help you get there.
 You can find a new sense of purpose and renewed energy by pursuing other careers within the nursing profession.
 It’s easier than you may think to make a change.
 Here’s how.

-Career Change Options for Nurses
+The Most Common Career Change Options for Nurses

 A change of scenery can be a powerful thing.

 What would it be like to be a nurse in a completely different setting, treating a different patient population, and administering a totally different type of care?